Colombia–United States relations

 President Gustavo Petro with President Joe Biden, April 2023.

 The relationship between Colombia and the United States evolved from a mutual cordiality during the 19th and early 20th centuries to an early-2000s partnership that linked the governments of both nations around several key issues; this includes fighting communism, the war on drugs, and the threat of terrorism due to the September 11 attacks in 2001.

 During the fifty years prior to 2005, different American governments and their representatives became involved in Colombian affairs through the implementation of policies concerned with a number of these issues.
 Some critics of US policies in Colombia, such as Law Professor John Barry, claimed in 2002 that US influences had catalyzed internal conflicts and substantially expanded the scope and nature of human rights abuses in Colombia.
 Supporters, such as Under Secretary of State Marc Grossman, in 2002 defended the idea that the United States had promoted respect for human rights and the rule of law in Colombia; in addition, adding to the fight against drugs and terrorism.
 A signing member of the Rio Pact and SICOFAA, as well as a regular participant in RIMPAC, Colombia was notably the only South American nation to support the US-led Iraq War in 2003.
-The Colombian government also strongly condemned the nuclear tests of North Korea in 2006, 2009, and 2013, resolved to send soldiers to Afghanistan to aid the International Security Assistance Force in their struggle with the Taliban, joined the West and its allies in recognizing Kosovo, and, in voting in favor of United Nations Security Council Resolution 1973 officially supported foreign military intervention in the Libyan Civil War.
-Upon the death of Osama bin Laden, Colombian President Juan Manuel Santos congratulated Obama, stating in a press release that the raid "proves once again that terrorists, sooner or later, always fall.
-In the global fight against terrorism there is only one way: to persevere, persevere and persevere."
+In 2022, Colombia was designated a Major non-NATO ally.
+Relations deteriorated significantly during the second presidency of Donald Trump, during which the US government imposed sanctions on Colombian President Gustavo Petro, however, following the election victory of Abelardo de la Espriella, relations between the two nations improved once again as bilateral cooperation was restored.